What You'll Learn

 Ideal sellers: ✓ .com domain owners ✓ Want maximum exposure ✓ Don't mind 20% commission for distribution ✓ Value GoDaddy's massive traffic ✓ Need fast transfers

-Ideal domains: ✓ .com domains exclusively (Fast Lane focus) ✓ $1,000-$50,000 range ✓ Generic and geo-local domains ✓ Exact match domains (EMDs) ✓ Domains that fit common search patterns
+Ideal domains: ✓ .com domains exclusively (Fast Transfer focus) ✓ $1,000-$50,000 range ✓ Generic and geo-local domains ✓ Exact match domains (EMDs) ✓ Domains that fit common search patterns

-Less ideal for: ✗ Non-.com extensions (limited Fast Lane exposure) ✗ Very high-value domains $100,000+ (broker better) ✗ Domains under $500 (commission too high relative to value)
+Less ideal for: ✗ Non-.com extensions (limited Fast Transfer exposure) ✗ Very high-value domains $100,000+ (broker better) ✗ Domains under $500 (commission too high relative to value)

 Listing Strategy